Your Associate Can Be Your Business Partner Too

 So, now you’re a practice owner.
 Did you notice how your perspective changed?
 On Friday morning an associate, convinced that your principal was getting fat on taking a large proportion of the income you were generating.
 Then, after a few anxious phone calls to and from your solicitor during the afternoon and the deal completes, you’re a principal.

-A month later it’s a Monday morning and the newly minted practice owner has a reality check as a jaundiced view is making its appearance.
+A month later it’s a Monday morning and the newly minted practice owner has a reality check.
 Is the associate really taking that much home?
 Don’t they realise how much it costs to run this place?
 They can’t possibly keep taking a half-day a week off and leave their nurse unoccupied.
 Don’t they understand profit and loss?

 Share the financials of the business, not only with the associates but also with the rest of the team.
 I will never understand why some principals are reluctant to do this.
 When everybody realises where the money is going, and in what amounts, they can start to appreciate the need to generate income.